Minhao-Zhang/ContinuousBernoulli-VAE/README.md

 ## Installation

 Make sure you have a NVIDIA GPU with CUDA installed.
+If not, you need to change the docker file to use the CPU version of PyTorch and change the `device` in the code to `cpu`.

 To prepare the environment, run the following commands: